-In order to maintain appropriate social distancing measures during the COVID-19 pandemic, the Company will hold its 2020 AGM via an online platform.
+Webjet held its 2020 AGM via an online platform in order to maintain appropriate social distancing measures during the COVID-19 pandemic.
+The 2021 AGM may again be held via an online platform depending on circumstances at the time.
 Shareholders will be given a reasonable opportunity to participate in the meeting and will be able to put questions to board members and vote online.